The Barn Theatre, Southwick Community Centre.

 Reviewer: Sam Woodman

 The story centres around young Benjamin Braddock, played by Guy Steddon, spaced out by his success after graduating in a blaze of glory.
-Among the invited guests at a celebration hosted by his parents [Tony Brownings and Natalie Colgate] was the seductive Mrs. Robinson played by Gill Etter, who Benjamin fell for – before falling for her pretty daughter, Elaine [Morgan Jones].
+Among the invited guests at a celebration hosted by his parents [Tony Brownings and Natalie Colgate] was the seductive Mrs. Robinson played by Gill Etter, who Benjamin soon fell for – before falling for her pretty daughter, Elaine [Morgan Jones].

 But where to start?

-Perhaps not a show for the faint-hearted or easily offended, the more risqué moments were well handled and managed to be rude where the situation demanded, while managing to shock just enough without being down-right coarse – a clever balancing.
+Perhaps not a show for the faint-hearted or easily offended, the more risqué moments were well handled and managed to be rude where the situation demanded, while managing to shock just enough without being out-right coarse – a clever balancing.
 The two lead players were well supported by the other cast members, and the performance went off without a hitch.

 An hilarious script played out by a talented cast was a recipe for success and The Graduate certainly didn’t disappoint.